 - To the warm milk, add 1 tablespoon sugar and all the yeast and mix.
 Let it sit for 10 minutes to become frothy.
 If it doesn't look frothy, the yeast is no good and you'll need to start again with fresh yeast.

 - To the large bowl of cold butter, add the flour, remaining sugar and the salt.
 Give it light toss to coat.
-Now very, very lightly with your fingertips or with a pastry blender, cut the butter into the flour until the pieces are about the size of a lentil.
+Now very, very lightly with your fingertips or with a pastry cutter, cut the butter into the flour until the pieces are about the size of a lentil.
 Be careful not to melt the butter.
 If it's warm where you are place it in the fridge for a few minutes to cool again.

 - Whisk the remaining ½ cup milk and the egg into the yeast mixture until well combined, then pour it into the dry ingredients.